fpmk/effective-and-performant-app/README.md

 For example if you want to use internal storage (localStorage, IndexedDB, or whatever) you can just implement new adapter and replace injection.

-This is not perfect app, not to much tests.
+This is not perfect app, not too much tests.